ljw1004/csharpspec/csharp/statements.md

 Local variables declared in a *resource_acquisition* are read-only, and must include an initializer.
 A compile-time error occurs if the embedded statement attempts to modify these local variables (via assignment or the `++` and `--` operators) , take the address of them, or pass them as `ref` or `out` parameters.

 A `using` statement is translated into three parts: acquisition, usage, and disposal.
 Usage of the resource is implicitly enclosed in a `try` statement that includes a `finally` clause.
 This `finally` clause disposes of the resource.
 If a `null` resource is acquired, then no call to `Dispose` is made, and no exception is thrown.
-If the resource is of type `dynamic` it is dynamically converted through an implicit dynamic conversion (§6.1.8) to `IDisposable` during acquisition in order to ensure that the conversion is successful before the usage and disposal.
+If the resource is of type `dynamic` it is dynamically converted through an implicit dynamic conversion ([Implicit dynamic conversions](conversions.md#implicit-dynamic-conversions)) to `IDisposable` during acquisition in order to ensure that the conversion is successful before the usage and disposal.

 A `using` statement of the form
 ```csharp